Are Over-the-Counter Phenylephrine Products Safe and Effective?

 Does phenylephrine nasal spray work?

-The FDA panel did not evaluate the phenylephrine nasal spray.
-It will likely remain available for the foreseeable future.
+The FDA panel did not evaluate the phenylephrine nasal spray-only oral products.
+The nasal spray will remain available for the foreseeable future.

 What should I do if I took too much phenylephrine?